A worried man over 40 sitting on the edge of a bed while his partner sleeps in the background

 But if low energy becomes your normal state, it is worth noticing.

 Many men ignore this change because they assume it is just part of getting older.
-The problem is that constant tiredness can affect everything: mood, focus, exercise, relationships, and motivation.
+The problem is that constant tiredness can affect everything: mood, focus, exercise, relationships, motivation, and confidence.

 Low energy can be connected to simple lifestyle factors such as poor sleep, too much alcohol, not enough movement, stress, or inconsistent eating habits.
 It can also be linked to health issues that need professional attention.